meganz/MEGAcmd/UserGuide.md

 These summaries use the usual conventions - `[]` indicates its content is optional,  `|` indicates you should choose either the item on the left or the one on the right (but not both)

-Each command is described as it would be used in the MEGAcmd shell, and the corresponding shell script (prefixed with `mega-`) works in the same way.
+Each command is described as it would be used in the [interactive](#interactive) MEGAcmd shell, and the corresponding [scriptable](#scriptable) command (which must be prefixed with `mega-`) works in the same way.

-Commands referring to a `remote path` are talking about a file in your MEGA account online, whereas a `local path` refers to a file or folder on your local device where MEGAcmd is running.
+Commands referring to a [remote path](#remote-path) are talking about a file in your MEGA account online, whereas a [local path](#local-path) refers to a file or folder on your local device where MEGAcmd is running.

 Verbosity: You can increase the amount of information given by any command by passing `-v` (`-vv`, `-vvv`, ...)